||Contact | A-Z Health Index | Events & Meetings|

 There is no vaccine to prevent dengue.
 The most effective prevention is the avoidance of mosquito bites when traveling through areas where dengue occurs, such as tropical areas or along the US-Mexico border.

-International travelers’ risk of dengue infection can vary dependant on transmission in the area as well as exposure to mosquitoes.
+International travelers’ risk of dengue infection can vary dependent on transmission in the area as well as exposure to mosquitoes.
 You are at greater risk when an outbreak or epidemic is occurring.
 When you’re planning for international travel, visit the Centers for Disease Control and Prevention Travelers’ Health page at http://wwwnc.cdc.gov/travel/ to get the latest information regarding health related travel notices and recommendations for planning your trip.

 For more detailed disease prevention, visit Mosquitoborne Disease Prevention Tips.